liv-ac-uk/comp122/labs/hello/README.md

 ## How to submit your solution

 You can submit your solution to this exercise through Canvas:
-Go to the COMP122 course; then chose "Week 1 Lab: hello" under Assignments.
+Go to the COMP122 course; then chose "Lab: Hello" under Assignments.
 Once submitted you should get some automated feedback on your code.
 You can submit a solution and trigger the auto-marking as often as you like.